ioannisa/SecuredAndroidPersistence/README.md

 * If no key is specified in the annotation, the property name is used as the key.
 * DataStore preferences are encrypted by default.
 Use `encrypted = false` to store in plain text.

-### Using `preference` property delegate
+### Peristence “by” the preference function (no annotations)

-The `preference` function allows you to create a preference delegate without the need for property annotations.
-This is suitable for use within function bodies or when annotations cannot be used.
+The **`preference`** function allows you to create a property delegate for managing preferences without the need for annotations.

-**Usage:**
-**1. Using SharedPreferences:**
+While it offers the same functionality as its annotated counterpart (`annotatedPreference`), it is specifically designed for cases where annotations are impractical, such as within function bodies where Kotlin's reflection limitations can pose challenges.

+This makes the `preference` function a highly flexible alternative for handling preferences in dynamic contexts.

+*The only trade-off is that it lacks the annotations that can enhance the readability and aesthetics of the code, making it less immediately clear for someone reviewing the code compared to the annotated approach.*

+**1. `preference`** function utilizing the **`EncryptedSharedPreferences`**
 ```kotlin
 // assuming key to be the variable name (myKey)
 // assuming storage to be SharedPreferences